iMartinDav/gridify-datagrid/README.md

 Replace `data` and `columns` with your actual data and column definitions.

+## Features

+### Redefines What a Grid Can Do
+Gridify redefines what a grid can do by offering powerful features to enhance data visualization and analysis:
+- **Sorting:** Click on column headers to sort data in ascending or descending order.
+- **Filtering:** Apply filters based on specific criteria to focus on relevant data subsets.
+- **Grouping:** Group similar data together based on selected column values to organize information effectively.
+- **Aggregating:** Aggregate grouped data to summarize information and gain deeper insights into trends and patterns.

 ## Compatibility and Integration

 Gridify is built with React and works seamlessly with all React frameworks, whether it's for client-side rendering (CSR) or server-side rendering (SSR).
 It can be easily integrated as a React component into projects built with popular frameworks such as Next.js, Gatsby, and Vite.